 2) Epic Classical Monuments: A Taste of Old Persia

-Iran is also popular from the cultural point of view.
+Iran is also well-known from cultural point of view.
 Persian culture and heritage, one of the oldest and richest in the world, has always been the star attraction for those who are more interested in culture, literature, history and anthropology.
-Places like Cultural Landscape of Maymand, Golestan Palace, Persepolis, Tchogha Zanbil, the old houses in Kashan, Yazd and Tehran like Tabatabai House, Carvansarays like Zein-o-Din Caravanserai etc. are some of the examples.
+Places like Cultural Landscape of Maymand, Golestan Palace, Persepolis, Tchogha Zanbil, the old houses in Yazd, Tehran and Kashan, like Tabatabai House, Carvansarays like Zein-o-Din Caravanserai etc. are some of the examples.
 Here is the UNESCO list of Iran’s registered heritage.
 Visiting the literary monuments like tombs of internationally popular literary figures, Hafiz, Saadi, Ferdowsi, etc. is the next opportunity to go deep to the roots of Persian cultures & thoughts.